Kisdon: Ascent and summit

 The fell is crossed by many high wire-topped dry-stone walls, which can make attaining the highest point of the fell awkward.
 Routes to the summit start at Muker, Thwaite and Keld and the bridleway should be used to attain the summit plateau where it joins a high wall that can be followed north to the summit of the fell, which is marked by a substantial cairn, although the highest point seems to be a few metres east of it.
 100 metres east of the summit is a five-metre-deep shake hole, which is marked on the Ordnance Survey map as a pothole, so the depression may go much deeper on closer investigation.

-The grass- and heather-covered summit gives a good all-round view, with the bulk of Rogan's Seat including the great gash of Swinner Gill dominating to the east while Great Shunner Fell and Lovely Seat, with the Buttertubs Pass in between, show well to the south-west.
-To conclude the day walkers can descend eastwards to the Pennine Way and see the impressive waterfalls around Keld, namely Kisdon Force, East Gill Force, Catrake Force and Wain Wath Force.
+The grass- and heather-covered summit provides panoramic views of the surrounding area.
+To the east, Rogan's Seat, including the prominent valley of Swinner Gill, dominates the landscape.
+To the southwest, Great Shunner Fell and Lovely Seat can be seen, with the Buttertubs Pass lying between them.
+Walkers descending eastward toward the Pennine Way may also encounter several waterfalls near Keld, including Kisdon Force, East Gill Force, Catrake Force, and Wain Wath Force.